mkhstar/suneditor-react/README.md

 ## Editor Language Object

 You can translate the object below to any other language and pass it to the lang prop to set your locale language if it is not part of the strings of array above.
+Note: You will be aided by your editors intellisense

 ```javascript